xwmx/nb/README.md

 Options:
   -c --comment   <comment>      A comment or description for this bookmark.
-  --convert-content             Convert the HTML page content to Markdown
                                 with Pandoc.
   --edit                        Open the bookmark in your editor before saving.
   -e --encrypt                  Encrypt the bookmark with a password.
+  --raw-content                 Save the page content as HTML.
   --skip-content                Omit page content from the note.
   --tags         <tag1>,<tag2>  A comma-separated list of tags.
   --title        <title>        The bookmark title.
 When not specified,